Carloselrecharlie/Programming_module_project/README.md

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-A link with more detailed info about this prominent data set can be found at the end of this readme in References
+A link with more detailed info about this prominent data set can be found at the end of this readme in References.

 ## Content
 ```
 This repository contains my first proper data analytics experience.
 Before anything else I researched for other articles that describe the mentioned data set and this meant my starting point.
-Some of this information was not harnessed for the level difference but still it gave ideas and also some knowledge.
+Some of this information was not harnessed for the level difference but still it gave me ideas and also some knowledge.
 Shortly, I will include comments from a few of these articles.

 There also are three python files:

-* _data&param.py_ shows the measures contained in the csv file, which can be found in the *data* folder of this repository.
+* data&param.py shows the measures contained in the csv file, which can be found in the *data* folder of this repository.
 I aimed to dislay it in a clear way and then, there is the code that outputs some statistical parameters that represent the whole file on one hand, and each of the three flower classes separately on the other hand.

-* _plots.py_ code which produced my plots.
+* plots.py code which produced my plots.

-* _mean.py_ short script where I calculated the mean myself
+* mean.py short script where I calculated the mean
 ```

 ## Articles

-1. **Basic Analysis of the Iris Data set Using Python**
+**1. Basic Analysis of the Iris Data set Using Python**
 In this research, they load and then explore the data with *pandas* using both descriptive statistics and data visualization.
 After a quick checkout of the data they take boxplots and histograms.
 Then, through scatterplots they find a diagonal relationship of some pair of attributes, which suggests a high correltaion and a predictable relationship.
 Then they create a validation set for this dataset by splitting the data into two:
     * 80% to train their models
     * 20% held back as a dataset